mcastelino/node-labels-to-files/README.md

 By default it will delete files that are stale or that it does not know about, to prevent this please make sure you have the `-delete-stale-files` flag set to false

+It also labels the pod with the labels of the node it is running on.

 ### Usage